jsteenbeeke/www.tysanclan.com/charter.md

 permalink: /charter
 ---

-This charter describes the organisation known as the Tysan Clan, it's procedures, the roles, privileges and duties of it's members for as long as they choose to keep using this website.
+This charter describes the organisation known as the Disco Clan, it's procedures, the roles, privileges and duties of it's members for as long as they choose to keep using this website.

 # 1. Membership
-The Tysan Clan is a private organisation and reserves the right to grant or deny membership to any person.
+The Disco Clan is a private organisation and reserves the right to grant or deny membership to any person.

 ## 1.2.
 Becoming a member
 Membership may be requested by any person, unless said person is:

    1  Under 13 years of age.
 Further age restrictions may be imposed by regulations
-   2. A member of another online gaming organisation involved in the same games as the Tysan Clan.
+   2. A member of another online gaming organisation involved in the same games as the Disco Clan.
 Exceptions may be granted by regulations on a group basis, or by the Chancellor on an individual basis
    3. A former member whose membership was terminated following a Truthsayer trial

 ## 1.3.
 Trial period